 Not all mammals shut down in a deep torpor in the same way as amphibians.
 Some mammals will periodically wake.
 Mammals will also build up fat reserves and larders to help them through the winter.

 The metabolism of frogs, toads, and newts can shut down significantly during this time.
-They just need to be sure that they are in the right conditions.
-Terrestrial frogs should be safe in burrows but aquatic frogs need to be in contact with oxygen-rich water as they hibernate in the mud.
+They need to be sure that they are in the right conditions.
+Terrestrial frogs should be safe in burrows, but aquatic frogs need to contact oxygen-rich water as they hibernate in the mud.

 What Are The Differences Between Mammals And Amphibians?

 Development And Birth